boonemiller/Ray-Tracer/README.md

 ### Introduction

 Described in this README and the code in this repo is a personal project on a basic raytracing implementation.
-Added features on top of the basic ray tracer include random sample per pixel anti-aliasing and multithreading support.
+Added features on top of the basic ray tracer include random sample per pixel anti-aliasing, multithreading support, and a bvh acceleration structure.
 I described the features of the ray-tracer and included a performance report of multithreading the ray tracer on three different Intel processors.

 ![alt text](https://raw.githubusercontent.com/boonemiller/Ray-Tracer/master/RayTracer/16AA.bmp)